Initiative, confidence, resilience and creativity are the traits employers are looking for in today’s rapidly changing world.

 If you have questions about your eligibility, contact the Co-op Program Office.

 Students must first apply to the Co-op Education program during the annual admissions period (Sep 1-30).

-All admitted students are required to complete pre-employment and career readiness training, consisting of online asynchronous programming and synchronous workshops (October to April).
-Throughout pre-employment and career readiness training, students are supported by program coordinators who provide coaching and advise.
+All admitted students are required to complete Career Readiness Curriculum, consisting of online asynchronous programming and synchronous workshops (October to April).
+Throughout Career Readiness Curriculum, students are supported by program coordinators who provide coaching and advise.